It doesn’t matter how great your product is: If your customer service is poor, you will likely face a lot of problems.

 - But there is a limit to the amount of time you can dedicate to each customer, so your team needs to be up-skilled with Time Management training to get customers what they want in an efficient manner.

 - The best customer service professionals are quick to recognize when they cannot help a customer so they can quickly get that customer to someone who can help.

 - Good writing means getting as close to reality as words will allow.
 Without an ounce of exaggeration, being a good writer is the most overlooked, yet most necessary skill to look for when it comes to customer support.

-- Effective Writing skill that gives a unique ability to convey nuance.
+- Effective Business Writing skill that gives a unique ability to convey nuance.

 Here is an example:

 How a sentence is phrased can make the difference between sounding kind of rude “You have to log out first” & sounding like you care “Logging out should help solve that problem quickly!”

 Good writers also tend to use complete sentences and proper grammar — qualities that subtly gesture toward the security and trustworthiness of your company.

 Not only will they enable your team to craft coherent internal documentation, they signify a person who thinks and communicates clearly.

 Just like Swimming, you can not become good at Soft Skills like Customer Service just by reading the concepts.
 You need to try, experiment, implement and learn from the experience.